Bannau Brycheiniog by Cycle | Day Four

 I joined the the Amman Valley Cycleway somewhat in its middle.
 Heading east, I was roughly 2 mi. from my next junction at Brynamman.

 The path is paved, shady, and in excellent condition, which was a nice relief after my dramatic descent from Mynydd Isaf.
-The River Amman is not always visable, but there are several places where the path pulls up along side its banks which offers a cool break beneath the trees.
+The River Amman is not always visable, but there are several places where the path pulls up alongside its banks. which can provide a cool break, especially beneath the trees.
+As the day approached noon, the temperature was starting to rise noticably.

-At Brynamon, the cycleway weaves behind a small industrial estate and becomes unpaved and much more narrow for a short distance.
-The path then crosses Station Road and the paved surface resumes once again.
+At Brynamon, the cycleway becomes unpaved and much more narrow as it weaves behind a small industrial estate for a short distance.
+The paved surface resumes once again after crossing Station Road.

-After about a mile, I crossed the Amman River one more time before the path exited the woods to merge alongside the very busy Cwmgawr Road (A4068).
-Frustratingly too, this section of the route along Cwmgarw Road is not well sign-posted.
+After about a mile further, the cycleway crosses the Amman River one more time before exiting the woods completely.
+The route then merges alongside the very busy Cwmgawr Road (A4068) and frustratingly too, this section is not well sign-posted.

 In the photo above you can see that there is a shared-use walking and cycling path running along the right side of the road (and past the entrance to the industrial estate).
-I followed the shared-use path to the outskirts of town where it ended and I decided to turn back.
+I followed the shared-use path to the outskirts of town where it ended without any further notice.
+I decided to turn back.

-I wondered what I had missed and haphazardly wandered up toward the industrial estate (image above).
-There were not any signs and it looked pointless...
+I was puzzled by what I had missed and haphazardly wandered up toward the industrial estate I had passed earlier (image above).
+Without any signs, it looked rather pointless...

-But, lo and behold... tucked up at the very end of the street was the entrance to the cycleway.
+But, lo and behold... tucked up at the very end of the street was the entrance to the next leg of the cycleway.
 Urgh!
 How frustrating!
-But at least I found it.
+But at least I found it and I only went out of my way a couple of miles.

 Thankfully, I was on my way again along a secluded traffic-free cycle path heading southeast toward the village of Cwmllynfell and all was good in the universe.

-Looking at the map in hindsight, I could've stayed on Cwmgarw Road, but traffic was horrible, the road is very narrow and had little to no verge.
-It was an annoying delay, but once I found the route, it was gorgeous!
+Looking at the map in hindsight, I could've stayed on Cwmgarw Road, but traffic was horrible, the road is very narrow with little to no verge.
+It was an annoying delay, but once I found the proper route, it was gorgeous!

 I then had two lovely miles of flat, scenic cycling to the village of Cwmllynfell.

-As I approached town, the scare crows were dancing in unison with the wind (image above).
-And it always makes me smile to see where a community steps up to enhance a walking and cycling path.
-It doesn't take a lot, but small things can add so much character (image below).
+As I approached town, these scare crows were dancing in unison with the wind (image above).
+And it always makes me smile to see where a community steps up to enhance a walking and cycling route.
+It doesn't take a lot, but small things can add so much character to a path (image below).

-Oddly, I didn't see a numbered sign for the entire length of NCN Route 437.
-Where there are signs, the route is only referred to as the Amman Valley Cycleway.
-Once I was on the A4068, there was nothing.
-I had to rely upon Ride with GPS on my mobile phone to confirm directions.
+Oddly, I didn't see a National Network numbered sign for the entire length of NCN Route 437.
+Where there are signs, the route is simply referred to as the Amman Valley Cycleway.
+But then once I was on the A4068, there was nothing.
+For roughly three miles I had to rely upon my mobile phone and Ride with GPS to confirm directions (which I find rather stressful, especially along a busy road).

-I didn't take any photos of this part of the route either.
+Fortunately too, there's not much around, so it was pretty straight-forward to find my way.
+However, I didn't take any photos of this part of the route.
 For one thing, it was simply not very interesting, but more importantly, it was not very safe to stop and fiddle with my camera along the roadside.

-As I entered Ystradgynlais, I was concerned about finding the connection with NCN Route 43.
-Thankfully, as I came to the first roundabout on Bethel Road, a shared-use path opened up along the road and I soon spotted the little blue and red sticker on a lightpole.
+After those few stressful miles, I entered Ystradgynlais.
+It was here that I needed to find the connection with NCN Route 43.
+Thankfully, as I came to the first roundabout on Bethel Road, a shared-use path opened up alongside the road.
+Soon after that, I spotted the little blue & red sticker on a lightpole.
+Thank you Sustrans!

 DAY FOUR - SUMMARY: